nverment/instagram/README.md

-# instagram
-small instagram information gathering tools in python
+# instagram tools

+**network.py**
+returns the mutual followers of two profiles - works only for public profiles or profiles you follow (needs login).